 Rheem was founded in 1930, and although it’s best-known for producing boilers and hot water heating equipment, it also offers top-quality heating and cooling units today.
 Rheem is the owner of the Ruud brand and manufactures products under that well-known name, too.
-All Rheem and Ruud products come with comprehensive furnace warranties.
+All new Rheem furnaces and other Ruud HVAC units come with comprehensive warranties.

 9. Ruud Furnace Units